bubthegreat/proxmox-packer-terraform/README.md

-# To get this running:
+# Install:

+### Prerequisites

+We require terraform and packer for these operations, as well as a functioning proxmox server with either user/pass or a token set up.

+### Terraform Configuration

-rename the `credentials.auto.tfvars.example` to `credentials.auto.tfvars` and update the values in the file to reflect your proxmox server.
+1. Rename the `credentials.auto.tfvars.example` to `credentials.auto.tfvars` and update the values in the file to reflect your proxmox server.
+2. Initialize terraform

-Run the terraform:
+3. Run the terraform apply

+### Example init and apply

 ```
 cd terraform/roots/proxmox_server